francisco-camargo/francisco-camargo/src/markdown/README.md

 [Guide](https://zsmith27.github.io/rmarkdown_crash-course/lesson-4-yaml-headers.html)

+## dillinger.io

+[dillinger.io](https://dillinger.io/) is an easy option to convert markdown to pdf.
+However, have to copy paste into the web-browser.

+However, would have to figure out how to customize as needed (e.g. add page numbers, add page breaks)

 ## Pandoc

 [Pandoc](https://pandoc.org/) is a document converter.
 I have been using it to convert from `.md` to `.pdf`.
 Specifically, I have been using the VSCode extension `vscode-pandoc`.